WICG/user-preference-media-features-headers/README.md

 CSS media queries, and specifically
-[user preference media features](https://drafts.csswg.org/mediaqueries-5/#mf-user-preferences) like `prefers-color-scheme` or `prefers-reduced-motion`, have a potentially significant impact[¹](#footnotes) on the amount of CSS that needs to be delivered by a page, or on the experience the user is going to have when the page loads.
+[user preference media features](https://drafts.csswg.org/mediaqueries-5/#mf-user-preferences) like `prefers-color-scheme` or `prefers-reduced-motion`, have a potentially significant impact[¹](#footnotes) on the amount of CSS that needs to be delivered by a page, and on the experience the user is going to have when the page loads.

 Focusing on `prefers-color-scheme`—but highlighting that the reasoning in this explainer applies to